geeksblabla/geeksblabla.com/blablas/ep24/index.md

 0:34 - Does 3% equity translate to 3% of profit or to 3% of shares ?
 0:35 - What do you mean by a tiny project ?
 An MVP, a landing page or what exactly ?
 0:37 - Are there Moroccan incubators which offer training or financing that you can recommend ?
-0:39 - What is the most important thing to create your first startup ?
+0:39 - What is the most important thing when it comes to creating your first startup ?
 0:43 - How is the startup ecosystem in Morocco and how will it be in 2020 ?
 0:52 - Best book to recommend for startuppers ?
 0:55 - Is there a secret to successfully launch a business in Morocco ?